-In New Zealand, alcohol and tobacco smoking are legal but you have to be 18 years of age or over to buy either tobacco or alcohol.
+In New Zealand, alcohol, tobacco smoking and vaping are legal but you have to be 18 years of age or over to buy tobacco, vaping products or alcohol.
 There are rules about where and when you can drink alcohol and smoke.